 The National Eating Disorders Association invited Dr. Zucker and Claire Mysko, internationally recognized body image expert, to co-faciliate a webinar on pregnancy and body image/eating disordered concerns.

-Jessica conducted a workshop at Bini Birth exploring strategies women can employ with the aim of addressing postpartum depression and anxiety.
+Jessica conducted a workshop at Bini Birth exploring strategies women can employ when faced with postpartum depression or anxiety.
 Additionally, Jessica spoke at a Bini Birth event exploring the art and science of early childhood attachment research.

 Jessica conducted workshops addressing pregnancy, maternal mental health issues, and attachment at the Institute for Girls’ Development.

 Dr. Zucker spoke at the American Psychological Association’s Division of Psychoanalysis conference in Chicago as an invited panelist in association with her Karnac Books publication.

 Dr. Zucker presented her book chapter based on her dissertation research findings at the William Alanson White Institute in New York City.

 Jessica presented her paper “Lights, Camera, Attachment: Female Embodiment as Seen Through the Lens of Pornography” at the American Psychological Association’s Division of Psychoanalysis meeting as an invited panelist in New York City.
 She collaborated with Drs.
 Muriel Dimen, Katie Gentile, and Virginia Goldner.